cse110-sp26-group22/cse110-group22-final-project/docs/storage-overview.md

 A localStorage I/O layer for the game.
 Handles reading and writing player profiles and game state.

+Version 1.0 : 5/17/2026
+Sprint 2

+Overview: docs/storage-overview.md
+File: src/prototype/js/storage.js
+Tests: tests/storage.test.js

 ---

 ## Overview

 `storage.js` acts as an API between the game engine and the browser's persistent storage.
 The engine holds its own live copies of player and state data and calls these functions to read/write them.
-Ideally, no `localStorage` calls are required outside of this file.
+Ideally, no `localStorage()` calls are required outside of this file.

 Usage: